ajlopez/ImmuO/README.md

 ## Versions

 - 0.0.1 Published
-- 0.0.1 Published, using Object.defineProperty, immutable properties
+- 0.0.2 Published, using Object.defineProperty, immutable properties
+- 0.0.3 Under development

 ## To do